Virtual Influencers: Brands Could Land Themselves in Trouble

 Who Owns the Intellectual Property?

 A virtual influencer is the expression of an idea as a product.
-Whoever created the digital influencer will want to protect it as well as anything the influencer generates.
-Influencers who are successful will be promoting brands – yours, and possibly others.
+Whoever created the digital influencer will want to protect it and anything the influencer generates.
+Successful influencers promote brands, yours, and possibly others.
 Miquela not only promotes Prada but also has her music on Spotify.

 Is it the brand whose product the influencer is pushing who created the virtual influencer or the artist who dreamed up the creation?
 If the intellectual property is generated internally, will that determine how legal agreements take shape versus if it was created externally by a third party?
 These intellectual property issues are essential when deciding to work with someone in-house or to hire someone outside.